kabiroberai/linux-app/README.md

 1. Set up [SourceKit-LSP](https://github.com/apple/sourcekit-lsp) for your IDE.
 For VSCode, this means installing the "Swift" extension.
 2. Update the paths in `.vscode/settings.json` to use your home directory instead of `/home/kabiroberai`

 Note that SourceKit-LSP does not officially support SwiftSDKs yet.
-Steps 2 and 3 are hacky workarounds for this limitation, and the IDE experience will be sub-optimal until official support lands.
+While this repo implements a workaround, IDE experience will be sub-optimal until official support lands.
 See <https://github.com/apple/sourcekit-lsp/issues/786>.

 ## Debugging